 10 Things to Do When Starting a Daycare

-start doing your research.
+If you're planning to start a daycare, it's time to start doing your research.
 While anyone can open up their home to children, not everyone can operate a licensed daycare facility.

 So what do you need to know if you want to start a daycare?

 Here are ten things you need to consider when starting a daycare.